Pravekrd/Pravekrd/README.md

 ---

 - 🎓 Pre-final year student at VIT
-- 🛠 Proficient with Python, Java, Kali Linux and Cyber security Basics
+- 🛠  Cyber security enthusiast, actively honing my skills in areas such as penetration testing
 - 🌱 Currently learning more about the Ethical Hacking
 - 👯 Looking to collaborate on projects
 - 💬 Besides programming, I also play Badminton, crochet and gym